fossabot/Records/README.md

 // sourcery:end
 ```

 By declaring conformance to `Fetchable`, adding annotation marks for sourcery and settings codgen to 'manual', the following auto-completing syntax is at your disposal (once you compile with cmd + b).
+Any change you make to your CoreData schema will trigger the regeneration of boiler-plate code automatically.

 ```swift
 // Query all for first name that BEGINSWITH[cd] `Maggie` ignoring other attributes.